 Purchasing a new or used automobile is a major investment for the average American today.
-Not only is there the initial cost of the automobile itself to consider.
-In a commuter society, reliable transportation is a key factor to financial prosperity for most Americans.
-Many of us depend on our cars to get to the places where we can earn more money, so that we can not only pay off the car loan, but also the car insurance, the mortgage, the credit card, and the household bills.
+Not only is there the initial cost of the automobile itself to consider, but in today's commuter society, reliable transportation is a key factor to financial prosperity for most families.
+Many of us depend on our cars to get to the places where we can earn more money so that we can not only pay off the car loan, but also the car insurance, the mortgage, the credit card, and the household bills.
 Having a dependable vehicle is as central as ever to the way most Americans earn their daily bread.

 Remember that car dealers are always trying to increase the final sales cost of your car through add-ons and features.
 A dealer warranty is often pitched as a vital add-on by the car salesperson, but unfortunately, when push comes to shove the true value of the warranty is sometimes questionable.
 Make sure you clarify exactly what is covered with the car salesman.
 If your concerns are not explicitly answered in the warranty, ask for a signed, authorized amendment from the dealer with the correct wording that you are seeking.